Osamaislam1/Osamaislam1/README.md

 # 💫 About Me:
 I'm a Full Stack Developer specializing in PHP and Laravel, with over two years of experience in back-end development, database design, and API integration.
 I've successfully developed and maintained more than 30 web applications, significantly enhancing client operations and user engagement.

-Proficient in PHP, JavaScript, MySQL, and Git, I am dedicated to continuous learning and staying at the forefront of industry trends.

 Feel free to connect with me on LinkedIn, or visit my portfolio at osamaislam.vercel.app.

 ## 🌐 Socials: